lizziew/go_compiler/README.md

 Written in Go

-See http://datasieve.blogspot.com/2018/08/building-toy-language-interpreter-in-go.html for more details
+See http://datasieve.blogspot.com/2018/08/building-toy-language-interpreter-in-go.html and http://datasieve.blogspot.com/2018/08/building-toy-language-compiler-in-go.html for more details

 Based on https://interpreterbook.com/